Ticketmaster Addresses Controversy Over Taylor Swift's Eras Tour Tickets - E! Online

 And in true Taylor fashion, The Eras Tour has already made history before it has begun, with Ticketmaster selling over two million tickets for the "Anti-Hero" artist's shows—the most tickets ever sold for an artist in a single day.

+Ticketmaster noted that based on the volume of traffic during the pre-sale, Taylor "would need to perform over 900 stadium shows (almost 20x the number of shows she is doing)… that's a stadium show every single night for the next 2.5 years."

-The company concluded their statement saying they know they can do better in the future, "While it's impossible for everyone to get tickets to these shows, we know we can do more to improve the experience and that's what we're focused on."
+The company said in their statement that they know they can do better in the future: "While it's impossible for everyone to get tickets to these shows, we know we can do more to improve the experience and that's what we're focused on."